Scrappy Superpowers: 5 years of SaaSySales

 My journey to sales consulting

-When I started SaaSySales, I wasn’t a “tenured” sales professional, but I had eight years of experience in the B2B SaaS startup space.
+When I formalized SaaSySales, I didn't consider myself a “tenured” sales professional, although I did have eight years of experience in B2B SaaS startups.
 I got my hands dirty, wore multiple hats and worked cross-departments.
 I <was/am> a do-er, who went from a recent grad brought in as the first sales hire, to a top-tier employee consistently earning President’s Club status.
 Each company I worked for in my early career either got acquired and scaled, or raised additional round(s) of funding, scaled, then eventually IPO-ed.

 Read: I was in the right place at the right time, early sales at early stage.
 And I enjoyed every minute of it.